-Getting A Dog Used To A Hair Dryer
+Getting a Dog Used to a Hair Dryer

 See files for Dogs

-Why some dogs are afraid of objects
+Why are some dogs afraid of hair dryers?

 Take note of this step by step guide on how to familiarize your dog with a hair dryer: